AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ## Ryū

 Of all the beings across Sumiriku, often the most renowned and honoured are the great Dragons, or Ryū (竜).
 Ryū are massive serpentine beings, with manes and whiskers, fish-like scales, large antlers, and typically three-clawed hands and feet.
 Ryū are incredibly powerful, mythical creatures, able to harness both their own impressive might as well as that of the magic in the world around them.
 They are able to use this magic in the conjuration of spells as well as in their incredible beams of draconic breath.
 Despite some assuming they are nothing more than huge beasts, Ryū are actually also of notable intellect, though their plans and philosophies may seem abstract to the average Sumiriku denizen.
 It is unclear how ancient these beings can become, but it is known that throughout a Ryū's life they will shed their great antlers multiple times; these antlers are often sort after both as deeply sacred relics as well as treasures of great value.
-It is a marvellous sight to witness a Ryū soaring through Sumiriku's sky or swimming through its waters.
+It is a marvelous sight to witness a Ryū soaring through Sumiriku's sky or swimming through its waters.

 The Ryū are divided into two types.
 The first of these to enter existence are the Kinzoku Ryū (金属竜), or Metallic Dragons.
 These dragons are believed to have appeared when the first koi completed the Trial of the Waterfall and transformed into their draconic forms.
 Each Kinzoku Ryū is associated with one of three precious metals, having scales made of Gold, Silver, or Bronze.
 Metallic Ryū are noble beings of the water, like gleaming jewels beneath the river's surface.
 Their powers are said to bring holy, life-giving rain, or captivating lightning and thunder.